-Cathy is currently the Special Adviser on Big Data Strategy at the Australian Government Department of Health.
-She recently co-led the Social Health and Welfare Analytic Unit in partnership with colleagues from the Departments of Education and Social Services.
-She has been leading Health’s cross-portfolio engagement on big data analytics projects through the Data Integration Partnership for Australia (DIPA).
-DIPA is a highly collaborative initiative with around 20 participating Australian Government agencies.
-Through this network Cathy has been collaborating on strategy for the evolution of the government’s big data system and leveraging that system for policy impactful analytics.
-Her work has also focused on the articulation and delivery of Health’s data and analytics strategy.
-This has included building departmental capability for big data analytics.
+At the Australian Government Department of Health and Aged Care, Cathy led Health’s cross-portfolio engagement on big data analytics projects through the Data Integration Partnership for Australia (DIPA) including co-leading the Social Health and Welfare Analytic Unit.
+DIPA was a highly collaborative initiative with around 20 participating Australian Government agencies.
+Through this network Cathy collaborated on strategies for the evolution of the government’s big data system and leveraging that system for policy impactful analytics.
+She also delivered data strategies, analytics projects, and data capability building activities for the Department of Health.

 Cathy joined the Australian Government public service in 2001.
 Since then, she has had a broad range of roles in the health portfolio including policy and program work with a particular focus on primary care (e.g. practice nursing, after hours services, dental, regional networks), legislation, performance reporting, and data analytics projects and strategy.
 From 2012 to 2015 Cathy was an assistant director at the National Health Performance Authority.
-Prior to the public service, Cathy worked in medical research at the Telethon Institute for Child Health Research in Perth, Western Australia.
+Prior to the public service, Cathy was a molecular biologist at the Telethon Institute for Child Health Research in Perth, Western Australia.

 Scholarships and fellowships